Hi. My name is Tim, and I develop lifelong leaders.

-I wrote my first blog post on a previous blog on January 12, 2005.
-I love writing and creating resources.
+I wrote my first online leadership article on January 12, 2005.
+Since that time I’ve produced a lot of different resources.
 If you’d like to take a look at my books, ebooks, or leadership tools, visit my resources page.

 I’m a Mac addict.
 I’m a P90X and P90X2 grad.
 I dabble in graphic design.
 Cut me and I’ll bleed Starbucks.
 And more than anything else, I love a good story.